The NEW Challenges of Marketing on FACEBOOK & How to Overcome Them

 If you’re a local brick-and-mortar location, read this article with tips on how one of my clients kept growing his Facebook likes and reach while others were stagnant or losing reach.

-Facebook’s vision is to be a “discovery engine”, by giving more reach to VIDEOS.
+Facebook’s vision is to be a “discovery engine” by giving more reach to REELS.
 In other words, they are competing with YouTube and TikTok.

 This is how Facebook realized its vision: